zhangguozhong/react-native-sdk-payment/README.md

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-sdk-payment` and add `RNPayment.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNPayment.a`,`AlipaySDK.framework` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-4.In XCode, in the project navigator, select your project.
+4. In XCode, in the project navigator, select your project.
 Add `$(SRCROOT)/../node_modules/react-native-sdk-payment/ios/PaySdk` to your project's `Build Settings` ➜ `Framework Search Paths`
 5. Run your project (`Cmd+R`)<

 #### Android